VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 ## Sign into GitHub and create a new repository

-{{site.data.alerts.note}} If you do not have a GitHub account, create one by clicking <a href="https://github.com/signup" target="_blank">here</a> and filling out all the details (Hold down the CTRL key to open that URL in a new tab, vs changing to it in this one)
+<strong>NOTE</strong>: If you do not have a GitHub account, create one by clicking <a href="https://github.com/signup" target="_blank">here</a> and filling out all the details (Hold down the CTRL key to open that URL in a new tab, vs changing to it in this one)

 1. Sign into your GitHub account
 2. Create a new repository by clicking on the New button